umbalaconmeogia/experiment/yii2/loginWithGoogleSimple/README.md

 This will update yii2 framework and other extensions, too.

 You can run
 `composer require "yiisoft/yii2-authclient"` instead of steps above.
 But in my case, extension like sebastian/diff requires PHP 7, which is not my enviroment.
-Adding yii2-authclient manually as above does not require PHP 7.
+Adding yii2-authclient manually as above does not require PHP 7 (in fact, sebastian/diff is downgrade from 2.0.1 to 1.4.3).

 ### Configure web application